Beijing – Xian – Kunming – Xianggelila – Lijiang – Chengdu – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Shanghai

 Day 13/Tue: Lijiang (B/L)

 Lijiang is home to the ethnic Naxi people whose intriguing Dongba religion and unique customs coupled with the region’s enchanting scenery combine to make Lijiang and its vicinity a fascinating place to explore.
 Joseph Rock, the Austrian-American explorer, geographer, linguist and botanist, spent almost three decades researching this part of China.
 The old town of Lijiang known as Dayan is protected as a UNESCO-designated World Cultural Heritage Site.
 We spend the rest of the day at leisure to get acclimatized to the high altitudes.

 We begin today with an excursion to Yunshanping or Spruce Meadow, an alpine pasture surrounded by virgin forests at the foot of Jade Dragon Snow Mountain.
 While there, we’ll attend a live performance called Impression Lijiang.
 Directed by Zhang Yimou, Wang Chaoge and Fan Yue, Impression Lijiang is a song and dance extravaganza that takes place on location at 3,100 metres above sea level, in a spring-like city in Southwest China.
 Premiered on July 23, 2006, the hour-long show has been performed on a regular basis averaging over a million spectators per year.

 Later today we visit an ancient village on the way back to the city.
-In the afternoon we enjoy a walking tour of the old town (this may be moved up to the day before depending on flight schedule).
+In the afternoon we enjoy a walking tour of the old town.

 Day 14/Wed: Lijiang – Chengdu (B/L)